 The Self-Help Route

-O*NET Online provides detailed descriptions of the world of work, including the daily aspects of a particular job and the qualifications and interests of the typical worker in that field.
+O*NET Online provides detailed descriptions of the world of work, including the daily aspects of a particular job and the typical worker’s qualifications and interests in that field.
+My Next Move: http://www.mynextmove.org/

 My Next Move is a site sponsored by the U.S. Department of Labor.
-It is an interactive tool for job seekers to learn more about their career options.
 The website identifies tasks, skills, salary information, and more for over 900 different careers.
-It also integrates the O*NET Interest Profiler, which offers personalized career suggestions based on a person’s interests and level of work experience.
+It also integrates the O*NET Interest Profiler, which offers personalized career suggestions based on a person’s interests and work experience level.

 You can also take a variety of online assessments and career inventories to discern your career path.
 Keep in mind, however, that these may not be scientifically valid.
 However, they may help remind you of areas of interest that could potentially lead you in a new career direction.